 The calendar of Ethiopia is also similar to the Egyptian coptic calendar as both have a year with 365 days and 366 days in a leap year, which is every fourth year.
 The Ethiopian Orthodox Tewahedo Church where the calendar first found its roots in Ethiopia has also influenced the calendar.

-The Ethiopian year starts on 11th of September in the Gregorian calendar or on the 12th September in a leap year.
-It is also seven to eight years behind the Gregorian year owing to alternate calculations in determining the date of the annunciation of the birth of Jesus.
+The current year in Ethiopia is 2013.
+The Ethiopian year starts on 11th of September or on the 12th September in a Gregorian leap year.
+It is seven to eight years behind the Gregorian year owing to alternate calculations in determining the date of the annunciation of the birth of Jesus.

 Ethiopia’s calendar differs from both the Coptic and Julian calendars; the difference between the Coptic and the Ethiopian calendar is 276 years.
 In spite of this, Ethiopia's calendar is closely associated with the rules and the different calculations influenced by the Coptic Church and the Ethiopian Orthodox Tewahedo Church.